Estimating the tail index of Pareto-type distributions from geometric records: Conclusions and future work

-\item We have applied our estimator to a real data set in an economic context, where heavy-tailed distributions are commonplace.
-The results are consistent with those reported in the literature and exhibit stability across different values of $\delta$.
-This illustrates the practical applicability of the proposed methodology and establishes it as a useful tool for future tail index analyses.
+We have applied our estimator to a real data set in an economic context, where heavy-tailed distributions are commonplace.
+The results are consistent with those reported in the literature and exhibit reasonable stability across different values of $\delta$.
+This illustrates the possible practical applicability of the proposed methodology for tail-index analysis.

-\item An important practical issue is the choice of $\delta$.
+A practical aspect of our estimator is the choice of $\delta$.
 The results in Table \ref{table_mse} show that, in general, smaller values of $\delta$ lead to more accurate estimates, as more information is incorporated.
 However, two points should be noted.
 First, choosing a small $\delta$ requires more data, which can be costly in destructive settings.
 Second, smaller values of $\delta$ lead to the inclusion of observations that are far from the extremes, i.e., from regions of the distribution that are not truly in the tail.
-While this is not problematic for the Pareto distribution, where all observations belong to the tail, it may be an issue for distributions where Pareto-type behavior only holds for large values.
-Based on extensive Monte Carlo simulations across different heavy-tailed distributions, we recommend choosing $\delta \approx 0.4$, which balances the amount of information used and the accuracy of the estimates in most settings. \end{itemize}
+Based on extensive Monte Carlo simulations across different heavy-tailed distributions, values around $\delta \approx 0.4$ provide a reasonable balance between efficiency and data usage.